 sf-ai-agentscript

 Agent Script DSL for deterministic Agentforce agents.
-TRIGGER when: user writes or edits .agent files, builds FSM-based agents, uses Agent Script CLI (sf agent generate/publish), or asks about deterministic agent patterns, slot filling, or instruction resolution.
-DO NOT TRIGGER when: Setup UI agent building (use sf-ai-agentforce), agent testing (use sf-ai-agentforce-testing), or persona design (use sf-ai-agentforce-persona).
+TRIGGER when: user writes or edits .agent files, builds FSM-based agents, uses Agent Script CLI (sf agent generate authoring-bundle, sf agent validate authoring-bundle, sf agent preview, sf agent publish authoring-bundle, sf agent activate), or asks about deterministic agent patterns, slot filling, or instruction resolution.
+DO NOT TRIGGER when: Builder metadata work (use sf-ai-agentforce), agent testing (use sf-ai-agentforce-testing), or persona design (use sf-ai-agentforce-persona).

 Safety Notice